mtahmed/evote/README.md

 ## Backend

-The backend right now is intended to be python for serving the html+js and MySQL as the storage layer.
+The backend right now is intended to be pyramid serving a WSGI app, and sqlalchemy with a mysql database as the storage layer.

 # License